La Verne Admission Requirements

-Can I get into La Verne?
-The school has a 48% acceptance rate.
+How hard is it to get into La Verne and can I get accepted?
+The school has a 48% acceptance rate ranking it #33 in California for lowest rate of acceptance.
 Last year, 3,809 out of 8,012 applicants were admitted making La Verne a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has moderate requirements for admission test scores, generally admitting students who score in the top 48 percent.
 University of La Verne typically accepts and attracts "A-" average high school students.
 Only 16% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|